My bread's too dense - here's how to lighten it

 Let’s look at each one in detail…

-Get the dough kneading part wrong and you'll likely end up with a brick.
+Get the kneading part wrong usually creates a brick.

 Bread should be kneaded for at least 10 minutes by hand, preferably 20.
-If using a dough mixer some will only need 5 minutes of kneading, but a usual mix time will be 5 minutes at slow speed and 5 minutes fast.
+If using a dough mixer a usual mix time will be 5 minutes at slow speed followed by 5 minutes at fast.

-That said owning a dough mixer can give you a false sense of security as some are not as good at kneading dough as the manufacturers make you believe.
+Owning a dough mixer can give you a false sense of security.
+Some stand mixers are not as good at kneading dough as the manufacturers make you believe.

 A good kneading technique is important.
-Using a bad one means the dough won’t be worked as much as it could be.
-This has the same effect as not kneading for long enough.
+Using a bad one means the dough won’t be worked as well as it could.

 No Knead bread recipes

-If kneading is not your thing then you can follow a no knead recipe.
-Here you use low amounts of yeast or sourdough to allow a longer fermentation.
-First give a light mix to incorporate all the ingredients, then allow the dough to rest and develop naturally for a long time, typically overnight.
+In a no knead recipe low amounts of yeast or sourdough are used for a longer fermentation.
+A light mix is given at the start to incorporate the ingredients, then the dough is left to rest and develop naturally for a long time, typically overnight.

 Stop over kneading bread dough